Gen Cable Corp has the Highest Debt to Equity Ratio in the Electrical Components & Equipment Industry (BGC, GNRC, PLUG, VSLR, ROK) | Comtex SmarTrend

 Below are the three companies in the Electrical Components & Equipment industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Gen Cable Corp ranks highest with a a debt to equity ratio of 840.3.
-Following is Generac Holdings with a a debt to equity ratio of 166.0.
+Generac Holdings is next with a a debt to equity ratio of 166.0.
 Plug Power Inc ranks third highest with a a debt to equity ratio of 147.2.

 Vivint Solar Inc follows with a a debt to equity ratio of 121.0, and Rockwell Automat rounds out the top five with a a debt to equity ratio of 69.2.